Everything you need to know about the Senior Management at the Ricoh Arena.

-Jacky has also worked at a senior level within the Sports, Leisure and Hospitality Division of Compass Group UK with responsibility for all aspect of delivery of variable labour and also as Corporate Human Resources Director at Delaware North.
+Jacky has also worked at a senior level within the Sports, Leisure and Hospitality Division of Compass Group UK, now Levy Restaurants, with responsibility for all aspects of delivery of variable labour and also as Head of Human Resources at Delaware North.
 She was awarded Team Player of the year at the International Stadium Summit 2011.
 She is a Fellow of the Institute of Hospitality and a Chartered Member of the Institute of Personnel and Development.

 John Parker - Group Finance Director